Svalorzen/CppCopyProposal/README.md

   have currently no simple way to indicate the semantic differences.
-Since a `typedef` does not allow a separate overload on the alias - since it is still the "old" type - libraries have to resort to imperfect techniques, such as copying, wrapping or inheriting the needed type.
+Since a `typedef` does not allow a separate overload on the alias - since it is still the "old" type - libraries have to resort to imperfect techniques, such as manually copying, wrapping or inheriting the needed type.
 Examples: coordinates in a plane (rectangular, polar), vectors of double (probabilities, values), separate physical values (kilograms, speeds).
 - Easier maintainability of code which is known to be the same, rather than forcing multiple copies of the same code to coexist.
 - Avoiding misuse of inheritance in order to provide a copy-paste alternative.